hnsl/librcd/blog-post.md

 Another solution is to do "stack copying".
 [This has been discussed in the golang community](https://groups.google.com/forum/#!topic/golang-dev/i7vORoJ3XIw).
 I don't like this solution because it requires extensive rewrite of all C code since all stack references would be unsafe.

-It may also be interesting to note that segmented stacks broke GDB for us because it makes assumptions about that stack that isn't true in librcd programs.
-Therefore we maintain a separate fork of GDB with some patches that disables these assumptions.
+It may also be interesting to note that segmented stacks broke GDB for us because it makes assumptions about the stack that aren't true in librcd programs.
+Therefore we maintain a separate fork of GDB with some patches that remove these assumptions.

 ### Regular expressions